Back to blog

 A robust system out of New Zealand, Unleashed is great for traditional B2B distribution businesses and integrates well with Xero.

 Best for: Mid-market distributors.
 The Catch: The UI has a steep learning curve, and the monthly cost is significantly higher than SMB-focused alternatives.
+See the Unleashed Inventory alternative guide 2026 for how it stacks up.

 9. Fishbowl